Event-driven scheduling

 Event-driven scheduling is a sub-type of data-aware scheduling where a DAG is triggered when messages are posted to a message queue.
 This is useful for scenarios where you want to trigger a DAG based on events that occur outside of Airflow, such as data delivery to an external system or IoT sensor events, and is key to inference execution pipelines.

-In this guide you will learn about the concepts used in event-driven scheduling, common usage patterns, and how to implement an example using Amazon SQS.
+In this guide you will learn about the concepts used in event-driven scheduling, common usage patterns, and how to implement an example using Amazon SQS and an example using Apache Kafka.

 Assumed knowledge